-As children rejoice with the start of summer, parents everywhere begin to experience terror.
+As children rejoice with the idea of staying home, parents everywhere begin to experience terror.
 How can parents concentrate at work with visions of their kids fighting and setting kitchen fires at home?
-And how can they enjoy the simple pleasures of summer when they are in a constant state of fear and stress?
+And how can they enjoy the simple pleasures of life when they are in a constant state of fear and stress?

 Simple Tips for Keeping Tabs on Your Children